SylveLabs/RobloxDocs/Mirage.md

 workspace.DescendantAdded:Connect(function(v)
     if v:IsA("RemoteEvent") then
 		task.wait(5)
-        v:FireServer() -- this will fire even in mirage but needs to be replicated where client can get a referance end end)
+        v:FireServer() -- this will fire even in mirage but needs to be replicated where client can get a reference end end)
 ```